classgraph/classgraph/classgraph-vfs/README.md

 only.
 See the
 [memory mapping benchmark](https://github.com/classgraph/classgraph/wiki/Memory-Mapping-Benchmark).
 A mapped file is unmapped when the root that mapped it is closed, which closing the `Vfs` does to every root, on every JDK version: on JDK 22 or later by closing the `java.lang.foreign.Arena` that mapped it, and below that by `Unsafe::invokeCleaner`, the only method there is that can unmap a file on demand.
-That method frees the address range whether or not anything is still reading it, and a thread that reads one byte afterwards takes a SIGSEGV that kills the JVM, so below JDK 22 a file is left mapped while a `CloseableByteBuffer` that the caller has not closed yet is still a view of it, and the last such buffer to be closed unmaps the file instead.
-This matters on Windows, which refuses to delete, rename or overwrite a file while it is mapped: a close that returned with the files it had mapped still mapped would leave them locked.)
+The root closes every `CloseableByteBuffer` it handed out first, so that no wrapper is left holding a view of a mapping the root is about to release, and the unmap is the last thing the close does.
+Unmapping has to happen as the root closes because Windows refuses to delete, rename or overwrite a file while it is mapped: a close that returned with the files it had mapped still mapped would leave them locked, and a temporary file that a nested jarfile had been extracted to could not be deleted.
+The cost is that `Unsafe::invokeCleaner` frees the address range whether or not another thread is still reading it, so a caller that keeps a raw `ByteBuffer` past the close of its root, and reads it, takes a SIGSEGV that kills the JVM below JDK 22.)

 A `Vfs` and everything it hands out is safe to use from many threads at once.
 This is what lets ClassGraph scan a jarfile in parallel.
 What that is worth is measured in